Skip to main content

 Favorite quote: “You are not weak just because your heart feels so heavy.
 I have never met a heavy heart that wasn’t a phone booth with a red cape inside.” – Andrea Gibson

-Certifications: Associate Professional Counselor, National Certified Counselor, Certified QPR Instructor
+Certifications: Licensed Professional Counselor, National Certified Counselor, Certified QPR Instructor

 Image of Jordan Futran, MA